 The sheep are kept mainly at Dunstarn Farm in Leeds but are also at Hallcroft Hall in Addingham and East Hott Bank Farm in Northumberland.

 We bought our foundation flock from Linda Barnard at Malton in 2010 and enjoyed our first lambing season in 2011.
-All our sheep are pure bred.
-We are members of the Kerry Hill Flock Book Society.
-We have exhibited our sheep at Northern Sheep in 2014 and been prizze winners at Otley and the North Yorkshire County Show 2016.
+We have pure breed Kerrys and Kerry Mules.
+We are members of the Kerry Hill Flock Book Society and Linda is currently on the national Council We have exhibited our sheep since 2014 fwinning prizes for both our sheep and fleeces.

 We can offer a selection of tups, lambs and gimmers for breeding purposes.
-We use our wethers for the Lamb Box scheme.
+We use our wethers as teasers or with the Mules for our Lamb Box scheme.

-We retain our shorn fleeces and process these at a spinning mill near Goole where we specify the type of yarn we require for fleece rugs,chair covers hand/machine knitting yarn or duvets for our holiday lets
+We retain our shorn fleeces and process these at Bridlington where we specify the type of yarn we require for fleece rugs,chair covers hand/machine knitting yarn or duvets for our holiday lets

-For our animal movement authority no, our Kerry Hill Flock Book Society No, our NFU membership no ring Linda.
+For our holding no, our animal movement authority no, our Kerry Hill Flock Book Society No, our NFU membership no, ring Linda.

 There is also a holiday cottage available to rent if you would like to enjoy our idyllic farm setting.
 Please follow the link below.